10 Accessible Hotels in Vancouver

 9. Pinnacle Hotel at the Pier - North Vancouver

 Set against the stunning backdrop of the North Vancouver waterfront, the Pinnacle Hotel is tranquil and sophisticated.
-Accessibility is woven into the experience with designated parking, an accessible entrance, and elevators spacious enough for mobility devices.
-Rooms are crafted to be sensory-friendly, featuring neutral colours, natural light, and minimal visual clutter, while multiple lighting sources enhance visibility and comfort.
+Supporting guests in their stay are designated parking, an accessible entrance, and elevators that provide access to all floors.
+Rooms are crafted to be sensory-friendly, featuring neutral colours, natural light, and minimal visual clutter, and include adjustable lighting options.

 ➡️ Learn more: Pinnacle Hotel Accessibility